 EDUCATION IN MYANMAR

-The education of Myanmar first began during the time of ancient kings and had been regarded as important and significant.
-In olden days there were Buddhist monasteries in every corner of the country including in towns, villages and most of these monasteries had schools attached.
-Therefore, kids, especially boys attended the traditional Buddhist monastic education system.
-Then in 1866, the British established an education centre in lower Myanmar and the monastic education system was transformed into classroom education.
+During the time of ancient kings, education was already seen as important.
+There were Buddhist monasteries in every corner of the country and most of these monasteries had schools attached.
+Children, especially boys, attended the traditional Buddhist monastic education system.
+In 1866, the British established an education centre in lower Burma and the monastic education system was transformed into classroom education.

-In 1884 Yangon College was established and was affiliated to Calcutta University in India.
-The University of Yangon Act was passed by the Myanmar Legislative Council in September 1920 and the foundation of Yangon University took place in December 1920.
-Then in June, 1925 Mandalay College was founded as an affiliated institution to University of Yangon.
+In 1884 Rangoon College was established and was affiliated to Calcutta University in India.
+The University of Rangoon Act was passed by the Burma Legislative Council in September 1920 and the foundation of Rangoon University took place in December 1920.
+Then in June, 1925, Mandalay College was founded as an affiliated institution to the University of Rangoon.
 In 1947, it was upgraded to a degree college.
-The first teachers’ training school was established in Yangon in the year 1876.
+The first teacher training school was established in Rangoon in the year 1876.

-In 1922, the Department of Education was established at Yangon University College and the diploma education course was introduced.
-In 1931, the Teachers’ Training College (TTC) was established as a constituent college of the college of the University of Yangon.
+In 1922, the Department of Education was established at Rangoon University College and the diploma education course was introduced.
+In 1931, the Teachers’ Training College (TTC) was established as a constituent college of the college of the University of Rangoon.
 With the opening of the new college, the Diploma in Education classes was discontinued.
-Later in 1947, the first State Teachers’ Training College (S.T.T.C) was opened in Yangon.
+Later in 1947, the first State Teachers’ Training College (S.T.T.C) was opened in Rangoon.

-When Myanmar gained her independence, new education plans were drawn up and since 1952, four year education plans were implemented.
+When Burma gained independence, new education plans were drawn up and since 1952, four - year education plans were implemented.
 Then for the general public to be able to read, write and calculate, basic training courses known by Ah Thone Lone were implemented.
-Faculties in Medicine, Engineer, Education, Law, Arts, Science, Agriculture, Social Science and Forestry were established with their respective training courses before 1962.
+Faculties in Medicine, Engineering, Education, Law, Arts, Science, Agriculture, Social Sciences and Forestry were established with their respective training courses before 1962.
 Then after 1962 some of these faculties were transformed into separate universities.

-Since 1971, four-year education plans were laid down.
+Since 1971, four-year education plans have been laid down.
 Symposiums were held on the basic education sector and plans were drawn up for implementation.
-Then work on education research and census on education was also carried out.
+Then work on education research and a census on education was also carried out.
 The basic read, write and calculate training courses known by Ah Thone Lone began in the year 1964-1965.

 However recent history is riddled with ethnic and religious conflicts, human rights violations, abuse of the natural environment and the destruction of civil institutions.
-From isolation from the rest of the world over five decades, the country has suffered from lack of civil engagement and empowerment in leadership roles.
-The nation urgently needs capable leaders to help rebuild it.
+Isolated from the rest of the world for over five decades, the country has also suffered from lack of civil engagement and empowerment in leadership roles.
+The nation urgently needs capable leaders to help it rebuild.
 Myanmar’s people yearn for human rights, justice under the rule of law and integrity before the world.
-Similarly, education, social services and the economy have all suffered greatly.
-For decades education was not given importance; the national budget set aside for education was a bare minimum.
+Education, social services and the economy have all suffered greatly.
+For decades education was not given importance; repeatedly a bare minimum was set aside for education in the national budget.